 Life can produce many unexpected and concerning situations involving our loved ones.
 Children get chicken pox, fall off climbing frames, or sadly, may have a long-term health condition.
 Ageing parents likewise might become ill or have an accident.
-But what happens when you need to go to work at a time when your loved one needs help?
+But what happens when you need to take time off for dependants or love ones in your life who need your help?

 Well, many employers will be sympathetic and some may even have a policy in place under which you are allowed to take off a certain amount of time.
-But where that is not the case, you do have a legal right to take time off work in certain situations.
+But where that is not the case, you do have a legal right to take time off for dependants in certain situations.